dereksonderegger/444/docs/27_DataReshaping.md

 ## 3 D       Lake Mary     6.1   240        38
 ```

-Notice that each of these tables has a column labled `Lake_ID`.
+Notice that each of these tables has a column labeled `Lake_ID`.
 When we join these two tables, the row that describes lake `A` should be duplicated for each row in the `Fish.Data` that corresponds with fish caught from lake `A`.

 ```r